 The school health service team is composed of licensed school nurses (LSNs) and health educational support paraprofessionals (ESPs).
-The three LSNs, two full time and one part time, are dual licensed by the Board of Nursing and the Department of Education.
+The four LSNs, two full-time and two part-time, are dual licensed by the Board of Nursing and the Department of Education.
 Each school's health office is staffed by a Health ESP who receives certification in First Aid and CPR along with extensive health office training by the LSNs in specific health procedures and protocols.

 Goal of Health Services